wp-plugins/tubepressnet/ReadMe.txt

 == Change Log ==

+= 4.0.1 =
+* Youtube API Key can be configurable in the setup

 = 4.0.0 =
 * Simplified fork of code
 * Made it work with Youtube Data API (v3)